JelleZijlstra/taxonomy/docs/future-work.md

 - Check that taxa don't have parents of the same rank (with some restrictions)
   - Noticed that _Sminthopsis aitkeni_ was placed within _S. fuliginosa_ but not ranked
     as a subspecies.
+- Check that "fill_data_level" is perfect for all recent articles
+  - Add a way to ignore incomplete articles (e.g. ones I have only the abstract for)
+  - Make sure to ignore invalid names (e.g. redirects)
+  - Threshold should be at least at {Protodoris nov.pdf}

 ## New data not currently included